 - LOW (speculation, needs verification)

-Step 6: Match model to task
+Step 6: Match the model and mode to the task

 Prevention

-- Bake “if unsure, say so” into your default system prompt as a baseline
+- Bake “if unsure, say so” into your default system prompt as a baseline.

-- Treat Claude as a senior pair-programmer, not an oracle — draft from it, then proofread
+- Treat Claude as a senior pair-programmer, not an oracle: draft from it, then proofread.

-- Match model choice to task complexity; don’t default to the most expensive (or use the cheapest on hard tasks)
+- Match model choice to task complexity; don’t default to the most expensive, and don’t use the cheapest on hard tasks.

 Related